jimratliff/GenoMac-shared/docs/States_migration_operations.md

 - maintenance steps, run repeatedly to enforce a set of settings
   - The first time such a step is run, it acts as a bootstrap step by establishing a starting-point departure from the status quo.
   - Subsequent runs of a maintenance step enforces a return to the specified state with respect to the particular setting.

+Although “bootstrap-only” steps *typically* (or perhaps more accurately *ideally*) are performed only once per environment, it is possible that the desired setting for a bootstrap-only operation changes at some point after the operation was performed on one or more active environments.

+##

 ## Project GenoMac is somewhat, but not fully, declarative about the resulting state of the system
 Project GenoMac *could*, but does *not*, attempt to specify all settings for a user or a macOS installation.